Motorola Guardian ICCS

-The work of BRIGID Command and Control begins the moment the 999 call is received, it queries BT’s EISEC system and initiates its own internal lookup, presenting the caller information and any associated operational intelligence to the operator.
+BRIGID Command and Control was in play the moment the 999 call was received, it queried BT’s EISEC system and initiated its own internal database lookup, presenting the caller information and any associated operational intelligence to the operator.

-Having created the incident, a combination of the type of incident and its location is used to calculate an appropriate response.
-The (GPS) position of each applicable appliance is evaluated against a model of the road network and the position of the incident to find the most effective means of getting the right appliances to the incident as fast as possible.
+Having created the incident, a combination of the type of incident and its location was used to calculate an appropriate response.
+The (GPS) position of each applicable appliance was evaluated against a model of the road network and the position of the incident to find the most effective means of getting the right appliances to the incident as fast as possible.

-At-a-glance views are always available via the “asset register” and map window that give the states and positions of all the Service’s resources and all current incidents.
-Key pieces of operational intelligence associated with the location and the incident type are also available to assist the control room operator with deciding upon an initial response.
+At-a-glance views were always available via the “asset register” and map window that gave the states and positions of all the Service’s resources and all current incidents.
+Key pieces of operational intelligence associated with the location and the incident type were also available to assist the control room operator with deciding upon an initial response.

-The operator is able to accept or quickly edit the system generated response proposal and mobilise the assets.
+The operator was able to accept or quickly edit the system generated response proposal and mobilise the assets.

-Brigid Command and Control then enters the dispatch process, mobilising the appropriate appliances, officers and stations.
-It manages the dispatch so that any failures in the turnout process – be they communications failures or failures of assets to mobilise or arrive at the incident within acceptable times – are highlighted to the operator.
+BRIGID Command and Control then entered the dispatch process, mobilising the appropriate appliances, officers and stations.
+It managed the dispatch so that any failures in the turnout process – be they communications failures or failures of assets to mobilise or arrive at the incident within acceptable times – were highlighted to the operator.

-The operator is then able to manage the incident (and others) through to completion.
-The system receives positional, status and operational updates from the in-vehicle terminals giving the operator a clear overview of the situation.
-Similarly updates from control are echoed to the devices in the field, keeping everyone dealing with the incident informed.
+The operator was then able to manage the incident (and others) through to completion.
+The system received positional, status and operational updates from the in-vehicle terminals giving the operator a clear overview of the situation.
+Similarly updates from control were echoed to the devices in the field, keeping everyone dealing with the incident informed.

 All the time the operator has access to operational intelligence associated with the incident and can manage the Service’s resources.